 - It is very important for Surgery patients that you are a definite NON SMOKER — not even a social smoker.

-- It is also quite helpful for Surgery Patients who are not finished having their families to have clear understandings about how any surgery can potentially impact, for example, future breastfeeding or the abdominal area.
+- It is also quite helpful for Surgery Patients who are still growing their families to have a clear understanding of how any surgery can potentially impact them.
+For example, future breastfeeding or the abdominal area.

-- Information of a general nature, such as is published on this website, does not take into account personal medical history and individual circumstances.
+- Information of a general nature, such as is on this website, does not take into account; personal medical history or individual circumstances.

-- As such, this website is not intended to be a substitute for, and cannot replace, the advice obtained in a professional consultation with a Plastic Surgeon.
+- As such, this website is not a substitute for, and cannot replace, the advice you receive in professional consultation. ( With a Plastic Surgeon.)

-- Read our Cosmetic Surgery RISKS pages and ask for details specific to your Surgery during a consultation as there may be other risks to consider.
+- Read our Cosmetic Surgery RISKS pages and ask for details specific to your Surgery during a consultation.
+There may be other risks to consider.

-The information on this site is NOT intended to constitute medical advice and implies NO relationship with any of our medical professionals or team members.
+The information on this site does not constitute medical advice.
+Furthermore, it implies NO relationship with any of our medical professionals or team members.

-- Prior to making a decision on plastic, reconstructive or cosmetic surgery procedure, in-person consultation with one of our Plastic Surgeons is absolutely necessary and essential.
-During the consultation, you and your surgeon will discuss YOUR specific needs, your choices in relation to a specific procedure as well as alternative treatments, and the surgical risks including possible complications of the procedure you are interested in having performed.
+- Prior to making a decision on; plastic, reconstructive or cosmetic surgery procedures, in-person consultation with one of our Surgeons is absolutely essential.
+During the consultation, you and your surgeon will discuss; YOUR specific needs, your choices in relation to a specific procedure as well as alternative treatments.
+They will also discuss the surgical risks including possible complications of the procedure you are looking at undergoing.

 - All BEFORE & AFTER photos of our patients, which tend to have a watermark of the Surgeons name on them, are still of a general type of nature.

-- We have aimed to include a variety of patients and result examples.
+- We have aimed to include a variety of patients and results in examples.